mamurak/os-mlops/manifests/argo-workflows-integration/Readme.md

 Install the _Red Hat OpenShift AI_ operator through the Operator Hub, using the `fast` subscription channel.

+> :bulb: **GitOps:** Deploy the `/poc/rhoai/operator.yaml` manifest.

 OpenShift AI 2.12.0 fails to install if Argo Workflows has already been installed on the cluster (the Workflows CRD is already present).
-Before proceeding, find and delete the `workflows.argoproj.io` CRD.
+Before proceeding, find and delete the `workflows.argoproj.io` CRD:

+`oc delete crd/workflows.argoproj.io`

 > :warning: **Warning:** This is a destructive action.
 All existing `Workflows` CRs on the cluster will be removed by this.
 Make sure to backup all needed CRs before deleting the CRD.